LottePitcher/opinionated-package-starter/.github/README.md

 - A new solution (.sln)
 - A package project ready for you to add your code.
 There's a lang .xml file in the right place to remind you to use those where feasible (instead of hard-coding text in your views)
-- A test site referencing the package project
+- A test site referencing the package project with a SQLite db
 - A GitHub action for publishing to nuget
 - A good start on:
    - The readme for your GitHub repository